 8. They Have No Link Building Strategy

 When link building, it’s about quality versus quantity.
-If an authoritative site, instead of links from a multitude of low quality pages.
+Your SEO specialist should be getting links to your site from an authoritative site, instead of links from a multitude of low quality pages.
 By getting a nod from an authoritative site, you are seen as a trusted site with higher quality content.
-By virtue of your link on this site, you will get a higher results rank through Google’s system.
+By virtue of your link on this site, you will get a higher rank through Google’s system.

 It’s not easy to get links from authoritative sites.
 The best way to earn your way towards these links is to create high quality, original content on a regular basis.
 Another way is to build relationships with these sites, and their webmasters, through social media.
 By conversing with them via Twitter, for example, you take an active interest and prove that you are working towards being a Thought Leader, yourself.